-The engine cranks but won't start.
-Common problems
+10 Reasons the engine cranks but won't start

 In this guide, we are going to look into no-start problems when the engine turns over (cranks), but won't start.
-If your engine won't crank at all, or cranks very slow, or the security light stays on, check the first part: Why a car won't start troubleshooting tips
+If your engine won't crank at all, or cranks very slow, or the security light stays on, check the first part: Car won't start: 3 common causes.
+Steps to diagnose

 If your engine cranks normally, but won't fire up, you know that at least your battery is in good shape and the starter motor works.
 First, check for common problems with cars like yours.
 Read more about common causes below.

 Research common problems with your make, year and model

 If your car won't start, there is a good chance that someone already had a similar problem with the same model vehicle and already found the solution.
 Search Google and Youtube for 'common cause your Make, Model and Year cranks but won't start'.
 There are websites where you can search for common problems reported by other owners:

 - You can check for recalls and complaints for your car's make year and model.